parchment-io/cdsWebserver/README.md

 ### Directory Server

-You will need a tomcat instance and a mariadb (or mysql) database server up and running and accessible from the source code location.
+You will need a servlet container such as Tomcat or Jetty and a mariadb (or mysql) database server up and running and accessible from the source code location.

 1. Pull down the source code to a local working directory
 2. Change the `liquibase.url`, `liquibase.username`, and `liquibase.password` values in `directoryServer/src/main/filters/filters.dev.properties` for your database.